 Blasphemous Elements & Misrepresentation

 Many religious players felt games misrepresented or disrespected their beliefs.
-This wasn't abstract offense—it was concrete concern about how sacred figures, rituals, and values were depicted in gameplay contexts.
+The concern was not abstract.
+It was about specific choices: how sacred figures were depicted, what rituals were trivialized, and how religious values were handled in gameplay contexts.

-What players critiqued: Inaccurate depictions of deities, trivialization of sacred figures into combat stats, gameplay mechanics conflicting with religious values, and the act of "controlling" gods in games.
+The critiques were specific: inaccurate depictions of deities, sacred figures reduced to combat stats, gameplay mechanics that conflicted with religious values, and the basic act of "controlling" gods in a game.

 "Kali has been deprived of all her original reference material.
 Instead, the character we see in Smite is a totally tranquil...blue woman with four arms."